Ka Mate

-"Ka Mate" is a Māori haka composed by Te Rauparaha, the historic leader of the iwi of Ngāti Toa of the North Island of New Zealand during the Musket Wars.
+' is a Māori haka composed by Te Rauparaha, the historic leader of the iwi of Ngāti Toa of the North Island of New Zealand during the Musket Wars.

 Composition

-Te Rauparaha composed "Ka Mate" circa 1820 as a celebration of life over death after his lucky escape from pursuing Ngāti Maniapoto and Waikato enemies.
-He had hidden from them, on Motuopihi Island in Lake Rotoaira, in a kūmara storage pit while a woman (wāhine) by the name of Rangikoaea straddled the pit to hide and protect him.
-Upon emerging from the pit and into the sun he was grateful to Rangikoaea and her husband Te Wharerangi, composing the Ka Mate haka as a result.
+Te Rauparaha composed around 1820 as a celebration of life over death after his lucky escape from pursuing Ngāti Maniapoto and Waikato enemies.
+He had hidden from them, on Motuopihi Island in Lake Rotoaira, in a storage pit while a woman by the name of Rangikoaea straddled the pit to hide and protect him.
+Upon emerging from the pit and into the sun he was grateful to Rangikoaea and her husband Te Wharerangi, composing the haka as a result.

 The haka as composed by Te Rauparaha begins with a chant:

 Then follows the main body of the haka: